 Net income (loss) per share is calculated in accordance with Statement of Financial Accounting Standards No. 128, "Earnings per Share" which requires a dual presentation of basic and diluted earnings per share.
 Basic income (loss) per share is based on the weighted average number of common shares outstanding during the periods.
 Diluted income per share is based on the weighted average number of common and common equivalent shares, which represent shares that may be issued in the future upon the exercise of outstanding stock options and warrants.
-Certain options and warrants are excluded from the diluted income per share for income periods presented because they are anti-dilutive.
-All options and warrants are excluded from the diluted loss per share for all loss periods because they are anti-dilutive.
+Certain options and warrants are excluded from the diluted income per share for all periods presented because they are anti-dilutive.